macabeus/talkdesk-challenge/README.md

 Then, the API will be running at `http://localhost:3000`.
 You can check if everything is fine using the API `GET http://localhost:3000/status`; if you see `{ "status": "ok" }`, then the server is running.

+Now, to run the front-end start the following service:

+> cd app_list_front
+> npm i
+> docker-compose up app_list_front

+Finally, just head to `http://localhost:8080` to see the application running!

 ### Tests & Lint

 To run the tests: